al6x/profit_hunting/tail/readme.t.md

 DEDH-HILL gives the best result.
 And the threshold choosen differently, assuming that log return tails are somewhat similar to StudenT tails, the optimal threshold found by simulation.
 I think it's the best approach, more precise than standard EVT.
-It's described in [/tail-estimator](/tail-estimator) experiment.
-The standard DEDH method would produce almost same results.
+It's described in [Tail Estimator](/tail-estimator) experiment.
+The standard DEDH method would produce slightly worst results.

 I think the **tail exponent resistant to aggregation** and so should be the same for 1d, 30d, 365d log returns.
 Mathematically it is so `Pr(X>x) ~ Cx^-ν`, ν doesn't depend on